sepandhaghighi/samila/README.md

 ⚠️ In **List** mode, the length of this list must be equal to the lengths of data1 and data2

 #### Point color
-You can make your custom color map and use it in Samila
+You can make your custom color map and use it in Samila.

 ```pycon
 >>> colorarray = [